smartcontractkit/hardhat-starter-kit/README.md

 For other networks like mainnet and polygon, you can use different environment variables for your RPC URL and your private key.
 See the `hardhat.config.ts` to learn more.

-3. Get some Goerli Testnet ETH and LINK
+3. Get some Sepolia Testnet ETH and LINK

 Head over to the [Chainlink faucets](https://faucets.chain.link/) and get some ETH and LINK.
 Please follow [the chainlink documentation](https://docs.chain.link/docs/acquire-link/) if unfamiliar.

 4. Create VRF V2 subscription

-Head over to [VRF Subscription Page](https://vrf.chain.link/goerli) and create the new subscription.
+Head over to [VRF Subscription Page](https://vrf.chain.link/sepolia) and create the new subscription.
 Save your subscription ID and put it in `.env` file as `VRF_SUBSCRIPTION_ID`

 5. Running commands

 You should now be all setup!
-You can run any command and just pass the `--network goerli` now!
+You can run any command and just pass the `--network sepolia` now!

 To deploy contracts:

 ```
-yarn hardhat deploy --network goerli
+yarn hardhat deploy --network sepolia
 ```

 To run staging testnet tests
 ```
-yarn hardhat test --network goerli
+yarn hardhat test --network sepolia
 ```

 ## Forking